vdombrovski/ansible-openio-monitoring/README.md

 This playbook will deploy the netdata/InfluxDB/grafana stack on an admin machine + N nodes.
 It comes preconfigured with all the necessary retention policies, queries, credentials, and an out of the box dashboard.

+> This branch contains some tweaks in order to run on slower systems.
+Main changes are:
+- Netdata reporting set to 30s
+- Downsampling via CQ is disabled
+- Fsync delay set to 100ms
+- Max queries set to 10
+- Query timeout set to 20s
+- Max compactions limited to 2 cores

 ### Prerequisites: